amacgregor/allanmacgregor/src/pages/articles/2016-01-03-2016-the-year-of-quantified-self/index.md

 ---
-title: "2016 the Year of Quantified Self"
+title: '2016 the Year of Quantified Self'
 date: 2016-01-03T11:10:06-05:00
-path: "/posts/2016-the-year-of-the-quantified-self"
+path: '/posts/2016-the-year-of-the-quantified-self'
 draft: true
-description: "Quantified self and self-improvement have been on my radar for a few years now, and with a new year starting I finally decided to give it a serious try and see what outcomes I get from it."
+description: 'Quantified self and self-improvement have been on my radar for a few years now, and with a new year starting I finally decided to give it a serious try and see what outcomes I get from it.'

 published: true
 type: post